10 Top-Rated Things to Do in Nimes

-Luxury Hotels: A luxurious oasis in the city center of Nîmes, the Jardins Secrets is a five-star property with a beautifully landscaped Mediterranean garden, including a swimming pool and outdoor seating.
-Although the property has a country feel, it's in the heart of the urban landscape and is only about a 10-minute walk to the Musée de la Romanité and the Arènes.
-The hotel's charming guest rooms are decorated in a traditional fashion, while the Empire-inspired salons feature comfortable sofas and fireplaces.
+- Luxury Hotels: Set in beautifully landscaped Mediterranean gardens, the Jardins Secrets is a haven of tranquility in the heart of Nîmes' urban landscape (about a 10-minute walk to the Musée de la Romanité and the Arènes).
+The four-star hotel's guest rooms are decorated in sumptuous traditional fashion, while the Empire-inspired salons feature comfortable sofas and fireplaces.
 Amenities include a full-service spa (skincare treatments and massages are available) with a sauna and hammam, and an outdoor swimming pool.

-- Mid-Range Hotels: A short drive from Nîmes city center, Le Pre Galoffre offers an authentic Provençal experience in a quiet rural setting.
-This three-star bed & breakfast hotel occupies a renovated 17th-century farmhouse with guest rooms decorated in French country style.
+- Mid-Range Hotels: A short drive from the Nîmes city center, the Hôtel Pré Galoffre provides three-star bed and breakfast accommodations in a renovated 17th-century farmhouse.
 The property has a delightful garden shaded by olive trees and filled with fragrant jasmine and lavender flowers.
 Guests will enjoy the serenity and beauty of the outdoor space, as well as the inviting pool area with lounge chairs for sunbathing.

 - Budget Hotels: For travelers who want to stay in the center of Nîmes, the Zenitude Hôtel-Résidences Nîmes Centre is a perfect choice because it's within easy walking distance of the Musée des Beaux-Arts, the Arènes, and other top tourist sights.
 This three-star apartment-style hotel has laundry facilities and rooms with kitchenettes.

-The Ibis Budget Nîmes Centre Gare is located in the center of Nîmes, near the Centre Gare (TGV train station) and within walking distance to the Musée des Beaux-Arts, as well as other monuments.
-This modern two-star hotel provides basic guest rooms, and lodging includes a breakfast buffet.
+The Ibis Budget Nîmes Centre Gare is located in the center of Nîmes, near the Centre Gare (TGV train station) and within walking distance of the Musée des Beaux-Arts.
+This modern three-star hotel provides basic guest rooms.
+A breakfast buffet is also available.

 More Related Articles on PlanetWare.com